 Admission to the 3+3 program is by application to the director of the School of Journalism and Mass Communication.
 Because of the rigorous nature of the program and the tight scheduling involved, admission is limited to exceptional and highly motivated students, based on high school GPA, test scores and an application letter.
 Students may apply to the program during their first semester on campus.

 SJMC faculty are experienced professionals and leading academicians.
 The Drake Law School faculty includes experts in several fields of law, distinguished scholars and outstanding teachers.

 No specific courses are required for admission.
 Students are encouraged to take writing and college preparatory courses while in high school.

-Thirty-two to 38 credits must be completed in an SJMC major (advertising, public relations, news-Internet, magazines, radio-TV producing or broadcast news).
+Up to 44 credits must be completed in an SJMC major (advertising, public relations, news-Internet, magazines, radio-TV producing or broadcast news).
 All SJMC students complete the following required classes:

 Required credit hours and courses outside major: